kristinemlarson/gnssIR_python/README.md

 If the orbit files don't already exist on your system, the rinex2snr.py code attempts to pick them up for you.
 They are then stored in the ORBITS directory.

-Unless the RINEX data are sitting in your working directory, the code attempts to pick up your RINEX file from UNAVCO, SOPAC, and SONEL.
-I think there is a high-rate option, but I have not extensively tested it.
+Unless the RINEX data are sitting in your working directory, I believe the code attempts to pick up your RINEX file from UNAVCO, SOPAC, and SONEL.
+There is a high-rate option, but I have not extensively tested it.
 It only works for UNAVCO.
+There is also a decimator, but it uses teqc to do that decimation.

 The SNR files created by this code are stored in REFL_CODE/YYYY/snr